3 The Role of Prediction in Science

 Scientific hypotheses are statements about the world that can be tested experimentally and be falsified.
 These statements can concern predictions or explanations of phenomena.
 General hypotheses that have been rigorously tested can become scientific theories.
 The origin of disease in viruses was a hypothesis before it turned into a theory after it had been rigorously tested.
 In some contexts, entire models are referred to as hypotheses, meaning that the model is the true or best description of the phenomenon within a given class of models.

-4.5 Scientific models may interpolate as well as extrapolate
+3.5 Scientific models may interpolate and extrapolate

 Weather forecasting and Einstein’s relativity theory are great examples of two different modes of prediction:

-• Interpolation: describes the prediction of known data that has been part of the model construction or data highly similar to it.5 Given a reasonable notion of similarity, interpolating works by a simple principle – treat similar data similarly.
+• Interpolation describes the prediction of known data that has been part of the model construction or data highly similar to it.5 Given a reasonable notion of similarity, interpolating works by a simple principle – treat similar data similarly.
 Data for which you know the true state forms the basis for predicting similar data for which you don’t.
 For instance, in weather forecasting, you might have a track record of past cloud formations and their corresponding amount of precipitation.
 Interpolation means to predict the precipitation of new clouds solely based on the precipitation of similar past cloud formations.

-• Extrapolation: is the complementary notion to interpolation.
-It concerns predicting data for which you have no similar known data available.
+• Extrapolation is complementary to interpolation.
+It concerns predicting data for which you have no similar data available.
 Extrapolation requires more than just treating similar data similarly.
 For extrapolation, domain-specific background knowledge must be leveraged.
 The prediction that very heavy stars may collapse into black holes was one consequence of Einstein’s theory of relativity and was first drawn by Karl Schwarzschild.
 “Observations” of black holes didn’t exist when Einstein developed his theory.
 Instead, the prediction was entirely driven by theory, not by reference to similar events in the past.

-Figure 4.1: For \(x=3\) (green), \(y\) is unknown, but \(x\) lies within the range of the data (blue).
+Figure 3.1: For \(x=3\) (green), \(y\) is unknown, but \(x\) lies within the range of the data (blue).
 You have to interpolate.
 For \(x=10\) (red), \(y\) is also unknown, but \(x\) lies outside of the range of the data.
 You have to extrapolate.
-Figure by Freiesleben and Grote (2023), CC-BY
+Figure by [6], CC-BY (https://creativecommons.org/licenses/by/4.0/)

 Interpolation and extrapolation play central yet different roles in scientific prediction.
 Successful interpolation is often taken for granted, as it expresses that the model is consistent with the given data.
-Extrapolation, or as Popper (2005) calls it ‘bold hypotheses’, on the other hand, takes a more prominent role:
+Extrapolation, or as Popper [7] calls it ‘bold hypotheses’, on the other hand, takes a more prominent role:

 • Successful extrapolation can boost your confidence in the background knowledge that informed the inductive bias you equipped your model with.